Travel guide

 Airport transferTaxi or airport bus to city center

-Transit tipsWalk the medina; taxis for longer distances
+Transit tipsWalk within the medina; use taxis for longer distances

 TicketingBuy palace and garden tickets on-site